 - Ability to warm up the home quickly

 - High pollution levels due to heating oil combustion, including toxic and harmful substances emitted into your home

 - Significant risk to the health of everyone in the house if used on a regular basis in living areas

 - This type of fuel can produce unpleasant odours when burned, unless specifically deodorised heating oil is used

 - Domestic heating oil prices are getting higher

 Precautions and pointers for using heating oil stoves

-Heating oil is a fossil fuel that is, in fact, very harmful to the environment, animals and humans.
+Heating oil is a fossil fuel derived from petroleum that is, in fact, very harmful to the environment, animals and humans.

-Limit health and safety risks, pollution levels and energy consumption by regulating how and when your heating oil device is in use with a Netatmo Smart Thermostat.
+Limit health and safety risks, pollution levels and energy consumption by regulating how and when your oil-fired heater is in use with a Netatmo Smart Thermostat.

 Price of heating oil stoves